jatoum/Othello_Game_Design_Studio/Visualizer trial/MiniProjectNew/README.md

 # Othello_Game_Design_Studio
-<<<<<<< HEAD
 CS 6388 Model-Integrated Computing final project.
-Note the MiniProjectNew is the one containing only plugins and needed elements for running plugins (using instructions below) in webgme.
-Whilethe visualization trial (as the name depicts) representes my attemps to visualize the othello game.
-This folder contains all node modules ad visualizer files/ packages.
+This branch contains the visualizer but nt tested since i couln't make the tictactoe nor mine to show anythng when visualizer was chosen.
+The main branch contains the project with no visualizer components or npm modules.

 # MiniProjectNew
 ## Installation